 - Some community addons might not work yet

 If any of these apply to your project, please read through the full migration notes before continuing.
-If these are hard requirements, you should probably stick with Storybook 6.x.
+If any of these new requirements or changes do not fit your project, you should probably stick with Storybook 6.x.

 To upgrade your Storybook: